Eppo-exp/eppo-docs/docs/feature-flagging/stale-flags.md

 * The Flag has a variation that is serving 100% or 0% in Production

 ## Stale flag notifications
-Stale flags are eligable for both [Slack](/administration/email-notifications) and [email notifications](/administration/email-notifications).
+Stale flags are eligible for both [Slack](/administration/email-notifications) and [email notifications](/administration/email-notifications).
 Enable flag notifications in Admin and your user profile.